 The Plaza Trailhead’s most noticeable feature is the Plover Wing Plaza, inspired by the Snowy Plover, a bird that appears in the Owens Lake area during spring and summer.
-The curved columns of the structure are patterned after the bird’s curved wing while in flight.
-The eye-catching plaza serves as a gathering place for visitors and a starting point for hikers and explorers.
-Because the Snowy Plover is known to nest in gravel on the ground, the Plaza’s designers placed a large boulder in the center of smaller rocks in the middle of the plaza to resemble a nest.
-The designers also created 14 mound-like structures to resemble whitecaps, rolling white water formations on the surface of a big active lake.
-These small structures help in dust control by keeping particles from being gathered up by wind.
+These small structures help dust control by keeping particles from being gathered up by wind.
 The rocks used for the whitecaps also help to provide habitat for reptiles, insects, and mammals.
-Around the plaza are gravel paths and roads that lead visitors to marshes, habitat islands, reflecting ponds, and local fauna.
-The entire project creates public access opportunities for bird watchers, artists, scientists, and researchers as well as casual observers and visitors.
+Around the plaza are gravel paths and roads that lead visitors to marshes, habitat islands, reflecting ponds, and local wildlife.

 Boulder Creek Trailhead

-The Boulder Creek trailhead are distinguished by round, metal shade structures with benches that resemble a cross section of the L.A.
+The Boulder Creek trailhead are distinguished by round, metal shade structures with benches that resemble a cross-section is of the L.A.
 Aqueduct.
-The Boulder Creek trailhead can be accessed from Highway 395, where there is also an information kiosk.
-The trail measures 0.58 miles and meanders through managed vegetation designed to mitigate dust on the once barren playa by mimicking native alkali meadow.
 There are birds visible in the nearby mudflats and a large shallow flooding pond to the south.

 Dirty Socks Trailhead

-The Dirty Socks Trailhead can be accessed from Highway 190 via the Dirty Socks T1A-2 access route.
-The trail is about 0.36 miles in length and features a viewpoint overlooking managed vegetation.
 Dirty Socks took on its name because a nearby natural spring with a high sulfur content offers an aroma that may remind some of dirty socks.
-There is also a parking area there as well as another information kiosk.

 Public Safety and Access Guidelines